Formaleuros, Formalbitcoins, and Virtual Monies: Agent role dependent views of money

 The main difficulty for P in role SAR is to understand how states of affairs as depicted in financial texts can give rise to management decisions.
 This seems not to be a matter of deductive logic and finding out how that works is the critical competence P needs to acquire.
-The questions formulated in Appendix \ref{Problems} do not address this interaction between text analysis and decision making.
-These questions are more foundational so to say, which may well imply that the same questions are less important at the same time.

 The provisional theory for SAR is unfinished regarding the techniques for analyzing texts on money and finance.
 In particular it should be refined with methods for classification and validation of financial texts.
 We consider the development of the SAR theory of money a significant objective of further research.
 This further development is context dependent, it may be highly specific for an individual organization from which is working.
 Nevertheless the major task is then to develop the required theory of text classification and analysis in such a way that it can be used by a range of persons in similar circumstances.
 By turning the further development of SAR's theory of money explicitly into a research question, the unclarity of whether or not this theory should or can be shared by other persons in the SAR role disappears.
 Indeed it can only be further developed by means of systematic work if it is acknowledged that schemes and methods for text classification and analysis thus obtained are not private for any P of role SAR (or of any other role).